-The treble bleed circuit is one of the easiest mods that you can perform on your guitar.
+The treble bleed circuit wiring is one of the easiest mods that you can perform on your guitar.
 It’s one that might require extensive experimenting, however, before you’re able to get it perfect.
 The treble bleed is meant to preserve treble loss as you turn down the volume control on your guitar.
-It does this by creating a very simple high pass filter to counteract the high-frequency loss inherent in the volume control.
+It does this by creating a very simple high-pass filter to counteract the high-frequency loss inherent in the volume control.
 You will want to add this mod to your guitar if you feel that rolling off the volume causes your tone to change too dramatically, thus becoming muddy or dull.

-The mod simply requires soldering a single capacitor, or a capacitor and a resistor, between Tab 1 and Tab 2 of the volume control(s).
+This mod simply requires soldering a single capacitor, or a capacitor and a resistor, between Tab 1 and Tab 2 of the volume control(s).
 The hard part is that there are three values to consider: the volume pot, the capacitor, and the resistor.
 Each one of the values affects the other, and the result is entirely dependent on your personal tastes.

 The one downside to the treble bleed circuit is that it will affect the way your guitar “cleans up” when you turn down the volume when you’re using overdrive, especially tube overdrive.
 This is because many types of overdrive distort the high frequencies more than the lower frequencies, and when turning the volume down bleeds away your high frequencies you are left with a much cleaner and warmer tone.
-If your playing style depends heavily on this effect you might want to try it out before you make the treble bleed mod permanent.
+If your playing style depends heavily on this effect, you might want to try it out before you make the treble bleed mod permanent.

 The capacitor values are very small, usually 0.001 µF or less and are usually of the ceramic disc variety.
 The higher the values are, the brighter the tone will get as the Volume gets turned down.
 The resistors range from 80k to about 300k and higher values lead to a brighter tone.

-There are three versions of the treble bleed circuit.
+There are three versions of the treble bleed circuit

-The first version is just the capacitor across Tabs 1 and 2 of the volume control (Fig1).
+The first version is just the capacitor across Tabs 1 and 2 of the volume control (Fig 1).
 The first version is used in some PRS guitars but it is generally considered to be too extreme and can result in a very bright tone when the volume control is turned down.
 If you use this mod, start with a VERY small capacitor.
 PRSs use a 180 pF.

 The second version starts out the same, but adds a resistor between Tabs 1 and 2 of the volume control (Fig 2).
 The second version is the most common and the “TV Jones Values” of a 1 nF (.0001) capacitor paired with a 150kΩ resistor is considered by many to be the best place to start your tone search.

-The third version has a Resistor from Tab 1 of the volume control to the capacitor and then the capacitor goes to Tab 2 of the volume control (Fig 3).
+The third version has a Resistor from Tab 1 of the volume control to the capacitor, and then the capacitor goes to Tab 2 of the volume control (Fig 3).
 The third way wires the resistor in series.
 This method allows more midrange to pass through the circuit as well as the high end and is more subtle.
 Many people also prefer the taper that results from this mod.